-While there have been several successful bond measures and programs created in the last few years to support LA River-like work, existing grant and programmatic funding streams are spread out through multiple agencies at different levels of government with varying project scales and timeline requirements.
+While there have been several successful bond measures and programs created in the last few years to support multi-benefit projects similar to the LA River Master Plan, existing grant and programmatic funding streams are spread out through multiple agencies at different levels of government with varying project scales and timeline requirements.
 Grants and existing funding are great opportunities for short term funding but unreliable for mid to long term implementation.
-During implementation analysis of existing programs and available funding at all levels can allow sources to be generally accounted for but specifically matched back to Master Plan goals and projects for short term implementation.
+During implementation, analysis of existing programs and available funding at all levels can allow sources to be generally accounted for but specifically matched back to Master Plan goals and projects for short term implementation.

 At the state level several bonds exist that relate to the goals of the LA River Master Plan.
 The Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1) authorized \$7.545 billion in general obligation bonds to fund ecosystems and watershed protection and restoration, water supply infrastructure projects, including surface and groundwater storage, and drinking water protection.
 The Parks, Environment, and Water Bond Act of 2018 (Proposition 68) authorized \$4 billion in general obligation bonds for state and local parks, environmental protection and restoration projects, water infrastructure projects, and flood protection projects.
+The San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy and the Santa Monica Mountains Conservancy received funding for LA River planning and projects as part of Propositions 1 and 68.

-Additional sources of state funding could include the Strategic Growth Council, the Department of Water Resources, the Department of Parks and Recreation, the State Water Board, the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy, the California Natural Resources Agency, and the Santa Monica Mountains Conservancy Ecosystem.
+State agencies which have previously received bond funding for grant programs include the Strategic Growth Council, the Department of Water Resources, the Department of Parks and Recreation, the State Water Board, the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy, the Santa Monica Mountains Conservancy, the California Natural Resources Agency, the California Department of Fish and Wildlife, Wildlife Conservation Board, and the State Coastal Conservancy.
 At the federal level, transportation programs offer potential funding for projects such as bikeways and trails.
 Additional funding related to resiliency may be available through agencies such as FEMA.